 Compiling Code to Run with TotalView

 In order to use TotalView, code must be compiled with the -g option.
+With the Intel compiler, you may have to add the '-O0' flag, too.
 We also recommend that you do not run with optimization turned on, flags such as -fast.

 A Fortran example: